xrexv2/phaserfollow-algorithm/README.md

 # phaserfollow-algorithm
-An algorithm for a sprite to follow another one
-For phaser 3 with arcade physics
+An algorithm for a sprite to follow another one for phaser 3 with arcade physics